Use these Splitit merchant best practices to reap the rewards of making card-based installment payments visible and accessible.

 Here’s how they market Splitit:

-- Homepage—They use phrases like “pay smaller” and “0% interest” prominently with a button to learn more.
+- Homepage—They use phrases like “pay smaller” and “pay monthly” prominently with a button to learn more.
 It’s the first thing you notice upon entering their site.
 Splitit is shown on the footer with other secure payment options.
 This gives shoppers a succinct view of their choices.

 - Product pages—On each product page, the Splitit option is shown near the add to cart button.
 There is a breakdown of payments and how much the shopper would pay per month along with a question icon that opens to a pop-up explaining how Splitit works.